-\ indicates SFRs that are bit addressable.
+indicates SFRs that are bit addressable.

-- [3] The RSTSRC register reflects the cause of the P89LPC9401 reset.
-Upon a power-up reset, all reset source flags are cleared except POF and BOF; the power-on reset value is xx11 0000. - [4] The only reset source that affects these SFRs is power-on reset. - On power-on reset, the TRIM SFR is initialized with a factory preprogrammed value.
-Other resets will not cause initialization of the TRIM register. - After reset, the value is 1110 01x1, i.e., PRE2 to PRE0 are all logic 1, WDRUN = 1 and WDCLK = 1.
+- [2] BRGR1 and BRGR0 must only be written if BRGEN in BRGCON SFR is logic 0.
+If any are written while BRGEN = 1, the result is unpredictable. - [3] The RSTSRC register reflects the cause of the P89LPC9402 reset except BOIF bit.
+Upon a power-up reset, all reset source flags are cleared except POF and BOF; the power-on reset value is x011 0000. - [4] After reset, the value is 1110 01x1, i.e., PRE2 to PRE0 are all logic 1, WDRUN = 1 and WDCLK = 1.
 WDTOF bit is logic 1 after watchdog reset and is logic 0 after power-on reset.
-Other resets will not affect WDTOF.
+Other resets will not affect WDTOF. - [5] On power-on reset and watchdog reset, the TRIM SFR is initialized with a factory preprogrammed value.
+Other resets will not cause initialization of the TRIM register. - [6] The only reset sources that affect these SFRs are power-on reset and watchdog reset.